 I mention visual files because they are relatively large.
 A site that is largely text will not have near the bandwidth requirements that a graphically focused site does.

 Also, note that the extent to which people submit comments will affect your bandwidth as well.
 Although it is on “their end,” on the client side, they are still updating your database on your server.
 However, that is usually only an issue on sites that have a heavy interactive focus, such as forums.
 The same would apply, to a greater degree, if you have a site to which users can post their own files.
 YouTube, for example, must have an extreme amount of bandwidth to allow both downloading and uploading of relatively large files.

 What’s cloud server hosting?

 Cloud server hosting allows multiple companies to share a server, but with much more distinction between the various sections of the server than is possible through shared hosting.
 In a cloud server environment, virtualization technology is used to allow each part of the server to function as an individual unit.
 In a sense, then, you have “your own server” without actually having your own physical device.

 Of course, you only have access to a portion of the resources on the server.
 However, virtualization allows for similar scenarios to account for the need to go beyond limitations, such as “bursting” and “swap space.”
 Keep in mind that bursting and swap space have their limitations as well.

 With cloud hosting though, you can easily increase your resources at any point with the click of a button in your administrative panel.
 As seen in the above comic, cloud server hosting can vary greatly in quality.
 Choose an industry leader for your site.

 By Kent Roberts

-Altantic.net also offers managed, dedicated and HIPAA compliant hosting solutions.
+Altantic.net offers an array of services including Cloud hosting, SQL Hosting and HIPAA compliant hosting solutions.